 Check it out and use it as a template for your own outreach.

 The more opportunities you give potential subscribers to sign up for your email list, the faster your email list will grow.
 Putting a sign up form on your website is a good first step, but isn’t enough.
 Here are some other places to include calls-to-action to subscribe:

 Add a CTA to sign up for your email newsletter within each of your blog posts.
 A hyperlink can work, or you can even embed a signup form using an integration like ConvertFlow or OptinMonster.

-Here’s an example of AWeber’s embedded signup form on our blog that appears at the bottom of every story (with our enticing lead magnet offer!):
+Here’s an example of AWeber’s embedded sign-up form that appears at the bottom of every blog article (with an enticing lead magnet offer!):

 Try different placements within your blog posts like after the second paragraph, or in the middle of the article or even at the end.
 Each time you change placements, measure which one drives the most subscriptions.
 You can also test CTAs.
 Once you find your sweet spot, stick to it!

 Social posts don’t reach all of your followers (Thanks a lot, algorithms.)
 That’s why it’s important to get your social media audience on your email list.
 Your messages get delivered directly to their inboxes.
 Email allows you to control the flow of communication.

 So how to do you get them to sign up?
 Pin a post with the link to sign up to your email list on your social profiles.
 Really Good Emails has a pinned Tweet to their email newsletter on their Twitter field.